Gufran/gufran.github.io/_posts/2015-12-18-my-resolution-for-2016.markdown

 1. Continue asking questions and debating.

-1. Respect all opinions just as long as they don't mindlessly defer to the text from any old book as ammunition for prejudice and meanness.
-In later case, politely refuse to continue the conversation.
+1. Respect all opinions just as long as there is no unreasonable or illogical reason behind their existence.
+If they stem solely out of one's belief in a particular book or person, politely refuse to continue the conversation.

 1. Shut up in emotionally charged situation.
 It takes a lot of understanding between two people to reconcile an emotional conflict.
 Not everyone is good at handling emotions.